 Under this amendment, the Ownership Limit, which currently lapses on February 1, 2011, would be extended until February 1, 2014.
-Further extensions past 2014 would be permissible with the approval of the Board.
-As is currently the case, the Ownership Limit will not prohibit a 5% transaction if the transferor or transferee obtains the prior written approval of the Board or a duly authorized committee thereof.
+Further extensions past 2014 would be permissible upon the approval of the Board and would not require additional stockholder approval.
+As is currently the case, the Ownership Limit will not prohibit a 5% transaction if the transferer or transferee obtains the prior written approval of the Board or a duly authorized committee thereof.
 The Board strongly recommends a vote FOR this amendment.